 Cold showers can also improve mental health.
-According to a study by Dr. Nikolai Shevchuk in the stufy ‘Adapted cold shower as a potential treatment for depression’, a cold shower can have a positive effect on those who suffer from depression: “A cold shower is expected to send an overwhelming amount of electrical impulses from peripheral nerve endings to the brain, which could result in an anti-depressive effect.”
+According to a study by Dr Nikolai Shevchuk in the survey ‘Adapted cold shower as a potential treatment for depression, a cold shower can have a positive effect on those who suffer from depression: “A cold shower is expected to send an overwhelming amount of electrical impulses from peripheral nerve endings to the brain, which could result in an anti-depressive effect.”

 12. They boost fertility

-Heat can have a negative impact on sperm count in males.
-So, a cold shower can actually help boost fertility for men.
-In the late 1950s, various experiments showed that hot baths are an effective contraceptive.
-This is because when the temperature of a man’s testes is increased the sperm count decreases.
+Heat can hurt sperm count in males.
+So, a cold shower can help boost fertility for men.
+In the late 1950s, various experiments showed that hot baths were an effective contraceptive.
+When the temperature of a man’s testes is increased, the sperm count decreases.

 1. Head and neck first

 Run the water over your head and neck first, then progress down your body.
-This is the quickest way to alter your body temperature and acclimatize.
-It’s the same reason it’s easier to dive straight in to cold water than slowly walk in.
+This is the quickest way to alter your body temperature and acclimatise.
+It’s the same reason it’s easier to dive straight into cold water than slowly walk in.
 Run the water over the back of your neck, then your face, then chest, upper back and the rest of the body.
 Dipping a limb in does not help.
-All you’re doing is signalling to your body that it is really cold – causing your body to revolt and compel you not to get in.
-Get on with it, by starting with the head.
+All you’re doing is signalling that it is freezing – causing your body to revolt and compel you not to get in.
+Get on with it by starting with the head.

 2. Control your posture